tonytins/cu_stories/src/furtropolistales/chap1.md

 “So why speak up now?”
 I asked, raising an eyebrow.

 They pointed to the ticket’s destination.
 Furtropolis.
 I shrugged and wondered what the big deal was.
 The conductor argued that the place is still going through some growing pains.
 Again, I brushed it off.
-But they warned me that it wasn’t like previous places, which were built during the isolationist era, which were a lot more kinder to the prince.
+But they warned me that it wasn’t like previous cities or towns I had visited, which were built during the isolationist era, and would likely not be as kind to me, if they would even know who I was.

 “Fine!”
 I replied with a slightly raised voice, expressing annoyance.
 “I’ll buy an extra pair of underwear when I get to Grand Central.
 Now can you show me to my room?”
 The conductor sighed and guided me to my room.